NitzanHen/agrippa.dev/src/pages/guides/setup-agrippa-in-a-project.md

 - **Styling**: Agrippa support a few styling solutions, including CSS, SCSS and styled-components.
 Find the full list, as well as other useful information, at [[Styling solutions]].
 - **Base directory**: a base directory is the directory under which your project's components are located (e.g. `src/components`).
 For more information, see [[Base directories]].
 - **Post-commands**: a post command is a command that runs after the main Agrippa process completes, and can access some of its data.
-See its common example usages in [[Automatically open an IDE to a generated component]] and [[Lint & Prettify created files]], or read more about it in [[Post commands]].
+See its common example usages in [Automatically open an IDE to a generated component](./automatically-open-your-ide-to-a-generated-component) and [Lint & Prettify created files](./lint-and-prettify-created-files), or read more about it in [[Post commands]].

 - _(Coming soon)_ Testing frameworks
 - _(Coming soon)_ Storybook